Amazon S3 Connector module provides an app that allows users to manage assets in Amazon S3 while using them in Magnolia.

 Amazon S3 Browser

 In the Amazon S3 browser app you can work with assets within Magnolia as if you were in the Amazon S3 interface.
+To open the app, click the Amazon S3 browser tile:

 Basic actions include